 Sales Commissions– Mattress salespeople are paid a certain portion in commissions.

-When you start to add all these things up, the markups become quite large.
+When all these factors are added up, the markups become quite large.
 If a company can try to cut out a substantial portion of these costs/markups, they can really provide a greater value for the consumer.
 That is what these online startups are doing.
-When these companies claim to save you 2-3x or more what you would pay for a similar product found in a retail store, in many cases that is actually true.
+When these companies claim to save a customer 2-3x or more what the person would pay for a similar product found in a retail store, in many cases that is actually true.

 Selling mattresses nationwide is a difficult logistical challenge.
 Shipping spring mattresses is very difficult because those mattresses are so big and heavy.
 However, the bed in a box concept really cuts out this difficulty and cost by making shipping so much easier.
 This concept has really allowed these companies to scale very quickly.
 Saatva is one company that does in-home delivery and set up.